 But most surprisingly, they suggest that you try to crack a rhyme.
 The researchers found that people respond positively to humorous attempts to make a rhyme out of their username or actual name.
 If “Hi,” “Howdy,” or “Greetings” seems a little stale, try working a rhyming joke into your first sentence.

 4. What's in a (user)name?
-Perhaps unsurprisingly, men are more attracted to usernames that signal physical attractiveness (e.g., Blondie, Cutie), whereas women respond more positively to male usernames that signal successive careers (BusinessDude) or intelligence.
+Perhaps unsurprisingly, men are more attracted to usernames that signal physical attractiveness (e.g., Blondie, Cutie), whereas women respond more positively to male usernames that signal successful careers (BusinessDude) or intelligence.
 Again, this fits with numerous studies conducted by evolutionary social psychologists over the years.

 And besides all the meaningful content, it turns out that something as simple as alphabetical order can play a role.
 Many dating site search engines return profiles in alphabetical order, meaning that usernames beginning with the letters A through M will have better luck drawing attention and date requests than letters in the second half of the alphabet.
 So better to choose a username closer to Aardvark than to ZZanzibar.

 Speaking of the alphabet, it turns out that spelling mistakes can in fact make a big difference.
 If you say, “I regard myself as a briliant genius with intrists in nucular physics and other profownd toppics,” you hurt yourself in two ways: You communicate unintended information that disproves your intended self-presentation.
 They also point out that it’s better not to brag, in any event, but to show it rather than say it.
 If you’re brilliant, it will come through in your wit.
 And if you’re not a brilliant speller, take an extra minute to use a spell checker.

 This post was coauthored by Jessica Bodford.

 Sex, Lies, and Big Data: When Statistics are Seriously Sexy.